 One of the most difficult things for employers to understand and manage correctly within their organisations, big and small, is termination of employment.
 That is, ending employees’ working arrangements with the business.
 With it being an area of employment that is so important and often quite detrimental to a business if done incorrectly, it is imperative for business owners and employers alike to understand their employees’ entitlements and the relevant legislation which they need to adhere to.

 There are many reasons why an employment termination may be necessary, and in each different business and industry, these reasons have their own variances.
-However, no matter the reason, you need to provide employees with a minimum notice period if they are going to have their employment terminated.
+However, no matter the reason, you need to provide employees with a minimum notice period (or payment in lieu of this notice period) if they are going to have their employment terminated.
 This notice period is a requirement under the National Employment Standards (NES) and as such must be observed by every business in Australia.
 The length of notice period which you must give employees is based on how many years that employee has worked for you.

 As outlined in the National Employment Standards, employees are required to be given varying periods of notice if they are to be terminated, based on the length of time which they have been working within the organisation or business.
 Below are outlined the minimum notice periods required to be given and their corresponding periods of employment.